defeo/class-cost/technical-annex.md

-Owing to its small community size, geographical dispersion, and high degree of interdisciplinarity, it has repeatedly been observed that the most impactful work in isogeny based cryptography is often the result of large international collaborations, gathering expertise from more than one field.
+Owing to its small community size, geographical dispersion, and high degree of interdisciplinarity, it has repeatedly been observed that the most impactful work in isogeny-based cryptography is often the result of large international collaborations gathering expertise from more than one field.

-Research on isogeny based cryptography already happens through an international network, supported by various personal grants on a case by case basis.
+Research on isogeny-based cryptography already happens through an international network, supported by various personal grants on a case-by-case basis.
 However this mode of functioning is exclusive, limiting participation to a small circle of insiders, holding innovation back, and potentially leading to stagnation in the field.

-By facilitating exchanges, fostering new collaborations, lowering entry barriers, ensuring diversity, the Action will maximise impact of isogeny based cryptography, shaping the technological landscape in the near and long term.
+By facilitating exchanges, fostering new collaborations, lowering entry barriers, and ensuring diversity, the Action will maximise the impact of isogeny-based cryptography, shaping the technological landscape in the near and long term.

 #### 2.2.1	SECURING THE CRITICAL MASS AND EXPERTISE

-Europe already is a leader in isogeny based cryptography, with well established networks in Belgium, France, Germany, the Netherlands, Switzerland, and the UK.
+Europe already is a leader in isogeny-based cryptography, with well established networks in Belgium, France, Germany, the Netherlands, Switzerland, and the UK.
 However, several isolated researchers work in other European and Near Neighbouring countries, with limited access to